w3c/mathml-docs/intent-open-concepts/index.md

 # Open Concept List

-This open list sketch has been extracted from the google spreadsheet and is not exactly in the format of the [core list](../core) but hopefully close enough to be useful.

 Entries in this list have no direct effect on the behavior of an `intent` processor, however implementers are encouraged to record here